ingoweiss/manyworlds/README.md

  The nested version eliminates repetition and therefore is a bit more compact.
 My hope is that is is more readable.

- Far down the road, I think it would be awesome to run tests by walking the scenario tree which could be very eficient.
+ Far down the road, I think it would be awesome to run tests by walking the scenario tree which could be very efficient.
 If a scenario fails (in an action, not an assertion) then you can mark all descendant scenarios as failed without running them!